influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/go.md

 ## Query data from InfluxDB with Go
 Use the Go library to query data to InfluxDB.

-Create a flux query and supply your `bucket` parameter.
+Create a Flux query and supply your `bucket` parameter.

 ```js
 from(bucket:"<bucket>")